Secure Passwords: Practical Developer Guide

 Sufficient Length (16+ Characters)

 Every additional character exponentially increases the number of possible combinations an attacker must try.
 A 16-character password using the full ASCII printable character set has approximately 9516 (roughly 4.4 x 1031) possible combinations.
-Even at a trillion guesses per second — which represents the upper end of current cracking capability — this would take billions of years to crack through brute force.
-Length is your most powerful weapon against brute-force attacks.
+Even at a trillion guesses per second (the upper end of current cracking capability), this would take billions of years to crack through brute force.
+Length is your strongest defense against brute-force attacks.

 Character Complexity